Coloured Lenses, Reading Difficulties and Learning Difficulties

 These symptoms can make reading less comfortable and less enjoyable.
 A coloured tint or overlay might provide some symptomatic relief for some people, but other vision problems also need to be considered.

 Research continues into the benefit of coloured lenses in migraine.
-Research is still inconclusive on the benefits of colour specifically on reading speed or fluency.
+Research is still inconclusive on the benefits of colour specifically on reading speed or fluency, and currently attributes reading benefits to placebo.

 The Importance of a Thorough Vision Exam